Rules of Court

 31. Court Security

-The Norwalk Municipal Court is charged with dispensing Justice, resolving disputes, and protecting the Constitutional rights
+The Norwalk Municipal Court is charged with dispensing Justice, resolving disputes, and protecting the Constitutional rights of those who appear before the court.

-protect the rights of individuals before it, sustain the decorum and dignity of the Court, and assure that Court facilities are secure for all those
+Accordingly, appropriate levels of security should exist in the court to protect the integrity of the court procedures, protect the rights of individuals before it, sustain the decorum and dignity of the Court, and assure that Court facilities are secure for all those who visit and work there.

 Therefore, pursuant to the Rules of Superintendence for Municipal Courts the Court establishes as follows:

-This Court, in conjunction with the Huron County Common Pleas Court, General Division, and in the Huron County Common Pleas
+This Court, in conjunction with the Huron County Common Pleas Court, General Division, and in the Huron County Common Pleas Court, Probate and Juvenile Division, has appointed a local advisory committee consisting of representatives of each of the groups;

-Court Office Holders with offices located in the Courthouse, Huron County Bar Association and Members of the Public.
+Judges, Law Enforcement Officials responsible for court security, County Commissioners, City of Norwalk Safety Service Director, Court Office Holders with offices located in the Courthouse, Huron County Bar Association and Members of the Public.

-The Court shall implement a local security policy and procedure plan by July 1, 1996, which shall address the Ohio Court Security
+The Court shall implement a local security policy and procedure plan by July 1, 1996, which shall address the Ohio Court Security Standards adopted by the Supreme Court of Ohio on October 17, 1994.

-The local court security advisory committee shall adopt a security operations manual, which shall establish written directives
+The local court security advisory committee shall adopt a security operations manual, which shall establish written directives for the purpose of ensuring security within the court while maintaining accessibility to the community.

-IN ADDITION TO THE LOCAL RULES OF COURT ESTABLISHED HEREIN, THIS COURT ADOPTS ALL RULES AND PROVISIONS CONTAINED IN THE
+IN ADDITION TO THE LOCAL RULES OF COURT ESTABLISHED HEREIN, THIS COURT ADOPTS ALL RULES AND PROVISIONS CONTAINED IN THE OHIO REVISED CODE AND THE RULES OF SUPERINTENDENCE AS PRESCRIBED BY THE SUPREME COURT OF OHIO.

 32. Electronic Supreme Court Reporting